jodobear/pdf-stamper/README.md

 ### For Stamp with Numbers

 Stamp numbers correspond to first three characters of the document name.
 For example, a document named `A14-Defence` will be stamped with number `A14`.
 Optionally, input label (e.g. 'Exhibit No.') in Line 3 to get `Exhibit No. A14`.

+## Contribute

+If you are having any problems with the software, please open an issue here: <a href="https://github.com/jodobear/pdf-stamper/issues">Issues</a> stating your exact problem, the version in use, your computer setup and steps to reproduce the software.
+In general, we will be able to resolve the issue quicker with more detail.

+To request features, create an issue with the label `enhancement`.

+To contribute to the development of the software, submit a pull request.

 ## Donate